Europa_Barcelona_Parkguell

 View on Google Maps

-Strolling by the impressive Sagrada Familia
+View of the impressive Sagrada Familia

-Without a doubt, the most famous attraction in Barcelona is the Sagrada Família, also designed by Antoni Gaudí.
-This impressive cathedral, located in the Eixample district, has been under construction for years and is expected to be completed in 2026.
-For an inside visit, adorned with beautiful stained glass, you will likely have to stand in line for a while.
-Fortunately, you can reserve your ticket online to save time.
-Keep in mind that the Sagrada Família is very popular; if you're looking for a quieter activity, you can admire the enchanting exterior, which is just as impressive and beautifully decorated.
+To visit the interior, beautifully decorated with colorful stained glass, you'll likely have to wait in a long line.
+Fortunately, you can book your ticket online to save time.
+Keep in mind that the Sagrada Família gets very crowded.
+If you're looking for a more relaxing activity, you can admire the enchanting exterior: it's just as impressive and beautifully decorated.

 Relaxing in Parc de la Ciutadella